mrkp/8-a-side/DATABASE_SETUP.md

 You should see a success message indicating all tables, indexes, policies, and functions were created.

+**Note**: The schema uses PostgreSQL's native UUID type for all entity IDs.
+UUIDs are auto-generated for all tables.

 ## Step 2: Initialize Data

 1. Make sure your development server is running: